drufball/yosai/_drafts/the-hunt.md

 feedback:
 ---
 Chiyoko stood at the edge of a rocky cliff face.
-Pine trees swayed as wind dug icy claws into her cheek and neck.
+Pine trees swayed as the wind dug its icy claws into her cheek and neck.
 The canyon walls creaked and moaned.
-She pulled her furs higher and tried not to think what the cold meant for their chances of catching up.
+She pulled her furs higher and tried not to think what the cold meant about the time they had left.

-Chiyoko bent down and broke off a sliver of rock hanging over the long drop below.
+Chiyoko bent down and broke off a shard of rock hanging over the long drop below.
 She twisted the rock from side to side, using her other hand to hold the hair out of her face.
 No matter how many times she braided it, the wind managed to snag a strand and tear it free.

-_The rock is too jagged.
+_The cliff face is too jagged.
 And the tree line comes right to the edge.
 This cliff hasn’t had any kind of wind or sun exposure._

 Chiyoko tossed the rock into the canyon below and lifted her gaze to the opposite cliff face, 100 feet away.
 “He’s making canyons again.”

-From behind her, a silver wolf trotted soundlessly from the forest and stood next to Chiyoko.
-Crouching by the edge of the cliff face, she barely came to the wolf’s knee.
+From behind, a silver wolf trotted soundlessly from the forest.
+Crouching by the edge of the cliff face, Chiyoko barely came to the wolf’s knee.
 The wolf shook it’s shoulders and the fur along it’s body rippled.
-The front legs shortened as the hair along them receded, revealing human hands.
-Chiyoko blinked and the transformation was finished.
+Its front legs shortened as the hair along them receded, revealing human hands.
+Chiyoko blinked and the transformation was complete.

 Crouching next to her was a tall, thickly muscled woman covered in a patchwork of animal furs.
 Even in human form, she looked like a bear.

 <!--more-->

-Katsumi looked around the cliff-face.
+Katsumi looked around the cliff face.
 Her nose twitched as she sniffed the air.
 She scraped a long, sharp fingernail along the exposed rock and grunted.

 “What, you don’t trust my judgment?”